tgdee/tgdee/README.md

 # Hello World!

-I'm a graduating Computer Information Systems student at James Madison University.
+I'm a Computer Information Systems graduate who is currently working as Systems Administrator.

-I'm currently working on full stack web developmnet with C#, MS SQL, and ASP.NET.